commentary by Judy Harris

 The robots are rigid-faced man-sized machines, who wear ID badges on the chests of their quilted uniforms.
 They come in three classes:

-Supervocsonly one on board--SV7, the coordinator; the robot command circuit is routed only through him; and
+Vocs which can speak Supervocs only one on board--SV7, the coordinator; the robot command circuit is routed only through him; and Dums single function labor robots, which can't speak

 The Voc class robot has over a million multilevel constraints in its circuitry to prevent its ever malfunctioning in a manner that would allow it to harm humans.
 However, they occasionally go wrong when there's an error in their programming.